 When my husband and I first started dating, I broke a glass and had a meltdown.
 He calmly and lovingly reassured me that everything was okay, it was just an accident, and it certainly didn’t make me a bad person.

 Over the last few years, my husband and I have developed a family custom when one of us has a simple accident: the other one cleans it up.
 That way, the person who caused the accident doesn’t feel worse by getting mad at him or herself and instead feels loved and reassured.
-It’s a lesson that I hope we’ll pass on to Alex.
+It’s a lesson that I hope we’ll pass on to our children.